havocado/notes/231018-triangle-collision-raytracing.md

 Ray-Triangle intersection is a problem deciding whether a given ray of form $r(t) = o + dt$ intersects a given triangle.

-Although the math involved is relatively simple, it is a function that is called very frequently within raytracing and ends up taking a huge amount of time.
-I tried to implement this part in reasonable efficiency, while also retrieving information such as the angle between the ray and the triangle, or the barycentric location within the triangle.
+Although the math involved is relatively simple, the intersection test is called very frequently and takes up a huge amount of time in total, especially in large meshes, so it has to be computed efficiently.

 ### 2. Data structure: Triangle strip